2019.12.06

 A: When you watch movies or TV dramas that use real buildings as filming locations, you can see how people saw and understood the buildings.
 Especially in the case of old movies, it's interesting to compare old maps and aerial photographs to identify which buildings they are.

 For example, let's look at how Marunouchi was depicted.
-There is a special effects drama called "Ultra Q" [Figure 1] that aired in 1966.
-It is the first of the Ultra series, famous for "Ultraman."
-What makes it different from the second and subsequent works is that there is no superhero like Ultraman.
-Ordinary people dressed in ordinary clothes fight monsters.
-The fourth episode of this drama, "Mammoth Flower" [Figure 2], is shot entirely in Marunouchi.
-The setting is that the seeds of an ancient plant called "Mammoth Flower" were sleeping underground in Marunouchi.
-The story is that this seed starts to grow by some chance, and a giant flower blooms in the sky while destroying buildings, destroying human life, and this miniature work is well done.
-The story begins with a scene filmed on location in Marunouchi.
-The protagonist goes to pick up flyers from an advertising agency in the Shin-Marunouchi Building (1952/designed by Mitsubishi Estate), located in front of the Marunouchi exit of Tokyo Station, to get a job distributing flyers, but for some reason the inside of the building is messy and an earthquake-like phenomenon occurs.
-He goes to check on the moat of the Imperial Palace, where he hears something strange is happening, and finds the roots of a giant plant appearing on the surface of the water in the Hibiya moat.
-In order to defeat this terrifying giant plant that captures humans and sucks their blood with its thorns, the protagonist gets on a light aircraft and sprays chemicals from the air.
-The footage overlooking the city is a simple special effects shot in which a miniature of the entire Marunouchi area was pasted on top of a photograph, perhaps because they couldn't make a miniature of the entire area, but I guess they wanted to capture a picture of flowers blooming above a city covered in buildings.
+There's a special effects drama called "Ultra Q" [Figure 1] that aired in 1966.
+It was the first installment in the Ultra series, famous for "Ultraman."
+What sets it apart from the second and subsequent installments is that it doesn't feature a superhero like Ultraman.
+Instead, it features ordinary people dressed in ordinary clothes battling monsters.
+Episode 4 of this drama, "Mammoth Flower" [Figure 2], is entirely focused on Marunouchi.
+The premise is that seeds of an ancient plant called the "Mammoth Flower" lie dormant underground in Marunouchi.
+The story is about how, for some reason, these seeds begin to grow, causing a gigantic flower to bloom into the sky, destroying buildings and destroying human life.
+The miniature artwork is exquisitely crafted.
+The story begins with scenes filmed on location in Marunouchi.
+The protagonist goes to pick up flyers from an advertising agency in the Shin-Marunouchi Building (1952, designed by Mitsubishi Estate), located in front of Tokyo Station's Marunouchi Exit, for a job distributing flyers.
+However, the building is inexplicably disorganized, and an earthquake-like phenomenon occurs.
+Hearing that something strange is happening in the moat around the Imperial Palace, he goes to investigate, where he finds the roots of a giant plant appearing on the surface of the Hibiya Moat.
+To defeat this terrifying creature, which grabs humans and sucks their blood with its thorns, the protagonist boards a light aircraft and sprays chemicals from the air.
+The footage overlooking the city is a simple special effects shot, simply pasted over a photograph, perhaps because they couldn't create a miniature of the entire Marunouchi area.
+However, it seems the director wanted to capture the image of flowers blooming above a city covered in buildings.

 This work beautifully captures the history and architecture of Marunouchi.
 I thought the building that was destroyed by the Mammoth Flower sleeping underground was a fictional building, but the book "Godzilla and Tokyo-Kaiju Movies Trace the Showa Era's Urban Landscapes" (Ichijinsha) says that it was a real office building.
 This building is called "Okawa Tanaka Office" (1921) designed by Shimizu Corporation, and if you compare the photo with the miniature in the drama, you can see that the arched windows and chrysanthemum crest were referenced in the construction of the building.

-Marunouchi in the 1960s, when Ultra Q was filmed, was a time when the eaves height of buildings was limited to 31m (100 shaku) and a unified urban landscape was realized.
-On the other hand, it can also be said to be a time when the red brick Western-style office district of the Meiji and Taisho periods was demolished.
-A full-scale urban design emerged after the Meiji and Westernization period, called "Ichi-cho London" because of its similarity to London.
-The buildings that formed it, such as Mitsubishi Ichigokan, No. 2 Building, and No. 3 Building, were demolished one after another in the 1960s.
-This drama is a work that allows you to see such a historical background.
+The 1960s, when Ultra Q was filmed, was a time when the eaves height of buildings in Marunouchi was limited to 31 meters (100 shaku), and a unified urban landscape was being realized.
+Looking at it from the other side, this was also the time when the red brick Western-style office districts of the Meiji and Taisho periods were being demolished.
+A full-scale urban design emerged after the Meiji Restoration, nicknamed "Iccho London" because of its streetscape resembling London.
+The buildings that made up this design, such as Mitsubishi Ichigokan, No. 2 Building, and No. 3 Building, were demolished one after another in the 1960s.
+This drama is a work that allows us to see this historical background.

 Q: What is interesting about watching films that focus on architecture and cities?